 The Aliens Act defines as vulnerable persons: minors (accompanied and unaccompanied), disabled persons, pregnant women, elderly persons, single parents with minor children and persons having suffered torture, rape or other serious forms of psychological, physical or sexual violence.
 The Reception Act mentions more profiles, and reflects the non-exhaustive list contained in Article 21 of the recast Reception Conditions Directive, referring to “children, unaccompanied children, single parents with minor children, pregnant women, disabled persons, victims of human trafficking, elderly persons, persons with serious illness, persons suffering from mental disorders and persons having suffered torture, rape or other serious forms of psychological, physical or sexual violence, such as victims of female genital mutilation.”
-However, there is no definition of what the term vulnerability contains.
+However, there is no definition of what the term vulnerability entails.

 Screening of vulnerability

 Both the Immigration Office and the CGRS have arrangements in place for the identification of vulnerable groups.
 The Immigration Office has a “Vulnerability Unit” to screen all applicants upon registration on their potential vulnerability.
-The Vulnerability Unit consists of officials interviewing vulnerable cases, who have had specific training and are supposed to be more sensitive to the specific implications vulnerability might have on the interview.
+The Vulnerability Unit consists of officials interviewing vulnerable cases who have had specific training and are supposed to be more sensitive to the specific implications vulnerability might have on the interview.

-At the CGRS, two vulnerability orientated units have been established that render support to protection officers dealing with such cases:
+At the CGRS, two vulnerability-orientated units have been established that render support to protection officers dealing with such cases:

 Age assessment of unaccompanied children

 The Guardianship service has the general mission to streamline a system of tutors (guardians) intended to find a durable solution for unaccompanied children who are not EU citizens in Belgium, whether they apply for asylum or not (see Legal representation of unaccompanied children).
 The service must first control the identity of the person who declares or is presumed below 18.